Gold futures fall on low demand

-Gold prices fell Rs 201 to Rs 48,380 per 10 gram in the futures trade on Friday as speculators reduced their positions amid low demand.
+Gold prices fell Rs 18 to Rs 48,659 per 10 grams in the futures trade on Friday, as speculators reduced their positions amid low demand.

-On the Multi Commodity Exchange, gold contracts for the June delivery traded lower by Rs 201, or 0.41 per cent, to Rs 48,380 per 10 gram in a business turnover of 1,960 lots.
+On the Multi Commodity Exchange, gold contracts for the August delivery traded lower by Rs 18, or 0.04 per cent, to Rs 48,659 per 10 grams in a business turnover of 12,136 lots.

 Analysts attributed the fall in gold prices to trimming of positions by participants.